The First Step Is Just a Conversation.

 Families are required to submit an inquiry through our website.
 This allows the admissions team to learn basic information about the student and begin the conversation.
 It is simply the starting point.

-We begin with an initial conversation to learn more about your child, answer questions, and explore whether this environment may be a good fit.
+Let's start by having a conversation.
+We want to hear about your child, answer questions, and see if we might be a good fit.

-After the conversation, the admissions team will request relevant educational records.
-These may include IEPs, 504 plans, evaluations, and other documentation that helps us understand your child’s learning history, strengths, and areas of need.
+Following your conversation, the admissions team will ask for any pertinent educational records.
+This could be IEPs, 504 plans, evaluations, and any other records you have that provide us insight to your child's educational history, strengths, and needs.

-If there appears to be a strong match, you and your child will be invited to experience the school environment.
+Should we feel there is a fit, you and your child will be invited to tour TCS privately.

 After fit approval, parents are invited to visit the school to experience the learning environment firsthand.